Help Scout and HIPAA

 Help Scout will sign a business associate agreement (BAA) with your organization, which you can access from the links below.

 Note: We automatically enable the HIPAA add-on for a Plus plan account upon receipt of a signed BAA.
 This will add $100 per month to your Plus account cost.
-The Help Scout Account Owner can reach out anytime to request the add-on be disabled.
+The Help Scout Account Owner can reach out at any time to request the add-on be disabled.

 - For subcontractors: https://www.helpscout.com/company/legal/baa-subcontractor